Los-Onichan-Kimochi/zen-cat-backend/README.md

-# Zen-Cat-Backend
+# Astro-Cat-Backend

-Backend for ZenCat, a platform for managing memberships and services.
+Backend for AstroCat, a platform for managing memberships and services.